Home icon

 • a change of clothes in case of spills or accidents

 • Tell your child what to expect.
-Be brief but clear: “We have two things to do-get groceries and mail the bills.
+Be brief but clear: “We have two things to do-get groceries and return library books.
 We’ll be home for lunch.”
 “After your eye exam, I’ll take you to child care.”

 • Let your child make choices: “Will you ride in the cart, or walk by me?”
-“Do you want to sing a song or hear the radio?”
-“What do you want to see first-seals or elephants?”
+“Do you want to sing a song or listen to music?”
+“What do you want to see first at the zoo-seals or elephants?”

 Prepare yourself.

-• Be ready to divide your time between “taking care of business” and interacting with your children.
+• Be ready to divide your time between your required tasks and interacting with your children.
 A few minutes of positive attention can go a long way.

-• Some experts suggest that parents not reward children for good behavior on outings because they believe that having a pleasant time is its own reward and that rewards can lead to frustration.
-Decide your “reward policy” and be ready to stick to it!
+• Avoid rewarding children for good behavior on outings; having a pleasant time is its own reward.
+Expectations for rewards can lead to frustration.

 About this resource